mhyee/resume/README.markdown

 There are also `escape_html.rb` and `escape_tex.rb` files, which define an `escape` function for handling special characters in LaTex or HTML.
 (For example, & must be escaped as \&amp; in HTML, and \\& in LaTeX.
 The `escape` function also handles other special cases, including links.)

 You may notice references to a `private.yml` file and "web" and "regular" versions of a resume.
 This is to prevent certain contact information (eg phone number, addresses) from being uploaded to a public repository or website.
+For an example, see `private.example.yml`.

 This system is inspired by [David Hu's][].
 In fact, it may be more accurate to say that this is my implementation of David's idea, with a few of my own tweaks.